swcarpentry/DEPRECATED-boot-camps/python-programming/1_Data_Types.md

  'voltage: [-2.0, -1.0, 0.0, 1.0, 2.0]\n',
  '\n']
 ```
+What happened here, is that each line in your file became one element in the ivdata list.

 Right now the data in ivdata isn't in a particularly useful format, but you
 can imagine that with some additional programming we could straighten it